Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 **Requirements to Set Up an SSH Session:**

 - **An SSH client:** A tool run locally on your machine.
 Most Linux distributions and macOS come with the OpenSSH client pre-installed.
-- **An SSH server:** Originally, the bash commands in this document assumed that SSH was already installed and running on the remote machine or container.
+- **An SSH server:** An SSH server has to be installed and running on the remote machine or container.
 This is what waits for connection requests over an SSH server on a specific port, most preferably port number 22.

 **Basic SSH Command Syntax:**